‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 — Nao (@naomina121) 24 September 2023

-Original text: There’s no such thing as a perfect human
+Original text: There is no such thing as a perfect human being

-There’s no such thing as a perfect human
+There is no such thing as a perfect human being

 We are not machines.

-There’s no such thing as a perfect human.
+There is no such thing as a perfect human being.

-We cannot choose our genes or upbringing, just as we couldn’t choose our parents before we were born.
+We cannot choose our genes or upbringing, just as we cannot choose our parents before we are born.

 Our bodies are not designed to absolutely prevent disability, illness, or ageing.

-If we could become perfect humans, everyone would surely be a good person.
+If we could become perfect, everyone would be a good person.

 That’s precisely why,